 - Gaming and home entertainment;

-Pictured: A virtual reality movie theatre
+Pictured: A virtual reality movie theater

 However, when we use VR technology as a source of entertainment, we do more than just make everyday activities more fun and exciting.
 The benefits which we can reap from this brave new world are many and they are all quite impressive.